 That's the best part of I phone design.
 But this leak again is fake!

 Am I the only one who's seeing front facing speakers on pic 10?

-pic 10 & 11 are indeed showing some sort of grills on the edges.
+You are not. pic 10 & 11 are indeed showing some sort of grills on the edges.
 And it is looking like stereo speakers.
 But the problem is this that pic #1, 2 and 3 are showing different front than 10 and 11.
 So, we cannot trust on these leaks.

 A G5 finals can look back except to render a prototype.
 It is good that LG has managed to conceal many things and the fans will be more to look forward G5, just let it spoil battery.

 I like it, but i've never been a fan of any buttons on the back.
 I leave my phone on my desk all day and just touch the Note5 fingerprint sensor to turn it on without picking it up.
 My personal choice would be touch sensors all along both edges of the phone that could record multiple fingers as soon as you pick it up.
 The edge strips would also allow for volume swiping or other custom input gestures.
 It would have the Moto flexible display with a glass screen protector, and the cover would only wrap the corners and not all the edges.